muhammadzkralla/STM/ZHeap_Phase1/README.md

 next: (nil)
 **************
-Allocate memory for int (first fit in the 1st block) Allocate memory for char (first fit in the 2nd block)
+Allocate memory for int (first fit in the 1st block) Initializing the value of the first block to 400 to see if it can reserve state after some processes Allocate memory for char (first fit in the 2nd block)

 The blocks in heap: